Skip to main content

 Learn How to Tell Your Story

-1. Meet with your career counselor to get help telling your unique story to employers, and complete a practice interview
+1. Make a Career Services appointment to get help telling your unique story to employers or graduate schools, and complete a practice interview

 2. Attend Career Fairs to explore job opportunities and network with professionals